ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 README.md
 ---------

-MUST have a ``README.md`` in the root of the collection, see `collection_template/README.md <https://github.com/ansible-collections/collection_template/blob/main/README.md>`_ for an example.
+Your collection repository MUST have a ``README.md`` in the root of the collection, see `collection_template/README.md <https://github.com/ansible-collections/collection_template/blob/main/README.md>`_ for an example.

 meta/runtime.yml
 ----------------
 Example: `meta/runtime.yml <https://github.com/ansible-collections/collection_template/blob/main/meta/runtime.yml>`_

-* MUST define the minimum version of Ansible which this collection works with
+* The ``meta/runtime.yml`` MUST define the minimum version of Ansible which this collection works with.

   * If the collection works with Ansible 2.9, then this should be set to `>=2.9.10`
-  * It's usually better to avoid adding `<2.11` as a restriction, since this for example makes it impossible to use the collection with the current ansible-base devel branch (which has version 2.11.0.dev0)
+  * It is usually better to avoid adding `<2.11` as a restriction, since this for example makes it impossible to use the collection with the current ansible-base devel branch (which has version 2.11.0.dev0)

 Modules & Plugins
 ------------------